RyanNerd/frak/README.md

 (with the exception of DELETE -- which is named `delete_` so JS doesn't pitch a fit).

 The common methods of GET, POST, PATCH, and PUT have an expectation that the response 'Content-Type' (if any) will be 'application/json'.
-If there is a payload (response content body) that is of a different content type than JSON then Frak will throw an error.
+If there is a payload (response content body) it **must** match the `responseExpectedContentType` or a `TypeError` will be thrown. `responseExpectedContentType` can be overridden in the constructor argument.

 Frak is implemented as a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
 For the common methods (GET, POST, PATCH and PUT) that have a return body -- Frak will return the JSON object as the promise response.
-If the return body is not valid JSON or another error occurs then the response can be caught as an error object.
+Other methods will return the `response` object.

 What follows are Frak's public methods and their signatures.

 **Methods**